oanda/AccountManagerPHP/README.md

 Instructions
 ====================
-Add the folder AccountSearchPHP to your (local)server root and navigate to https://localhost/AccountSearchPHP.
+Add the folder AccountManagerPHP to your (local)server root and navigate to https://localhost/AccountManagerPHP.

 Questions
 ====================